Can I Get a Federal Job With a DUI? Gov Background Check Rules

 Federal employees will often be fired for committing misdemeanors while employed.
 Keep in mind that simply being convicted of a misdemeanor is not always cause for termination, but certain circumstances or certain crimes being committed may be against the policy of the federal employer and thus will be grounds for termination.

-Can a Federal Employee Fired for Misconduct?
+Can a Federal Employee Be Fired for Misconduct?

 Employees can almost always be fired for misconduct.
 This is one of the reasons that government and private employers alike have thorough employee handbooks and disciplinary actions outlined at the start of a new job.
 This makes it easier for employers to fire employees for misconduct since they are violating a clearly stated company policy.